 Top Minneapolis Bike Trails and Scenic Routes

-Whether your own bike, convenient Nice Ride bike or another rental, we've got the transportation that's easy on the pockets and great on the eyes.
+Whether you use your own bike, our convenient bike share program, Nice Ride, or another rental, we've got the transportation that's easy on the pockets and great on the eyes.
 Take on Minneapolis by bike!

 Along a 5.5-mile long former railroad corridor in south Minneapolis, the Midtown Greenway is made of three lanes – two for biking and one for runners.
 Well maintained, the route is plowed in the winter, lit at night and open 24/7.
 For most of its distance, the paths are separated from streets, making for a safe and barrier-free ride at all times.
 Along the west, the Greenway connects with the Minneapolis Chain of Lakes and the Southwest LRT Trail, while along the east it adjoins with trails along the Mississippi River.

 Print out a Midtown Greenway map for your next ride!

 Take in the beauty of the City of Lakes (that's Minneapolis) with a bike ride along this unique route.
 Encompassing the shorelines of Brownie Lake, Cedar Lake, Lake of the Isles, Bda Maka Ska (formerly Lake Calhoun) and Lake Harriet, this over 15-mile route consists of trails connecting each lake to the next.
 Whether you circle them all or choose one to do some laps, you will never run out of impressive views.